Embedded convex surfaces in hyperbolic and anti-de Sitter spaces: Anti-de sitter space

-Equivalently, $D(C)$ (see \cite{BB09}) is the unique maximal (in the sense of inclusion) open convex subset whose boundary at infinity is equal to $C$. \end{definition} For any quasi-circle $C$, the domain of dependence $D(C)$ is contained in a unique affine chart and it is the maximal convex subset of $\AdS^{3} \cup \partial_{\infty}\AdS^{3}$ that contains $C$.\\ For us, a globally hyperbolic $\AdS^3$ manifold will be the quotient of some $D(C)$ by a representation $\rho : \pi_1(S) \to \PSL(2,\mathbb{R}) \times \PSL(2,\mathbb{R})$ of the form $\rho = (\rho_1,\rho_2)$ where each of $\rho_1$ and $\rho_2$ is a Fuchsian representation.
-We will consider only the case of globally hyperbolic manifolds where $S$ is a closed, orientable surface of genus greater than or equal to 2.\\ An $\AdS^3$ globally hyperbolic end is a connected component of $M \setminus C(M)$, where $M := D(C)/(\rho_1,\rho_2)$ is a globally hyperbolic manifold and $C(M)$ is its convex core.
-The convex core is defined, as in the hyperbolic case, as the quotient of the convex hull of the quasi-circle $C$ by the action of $(\rho_1, \rho_2)$.\\ Note that Proposition \ref{approx-the-quasi} implies that any quasi-circle is the Hausdorff limit of a sequence $C_n$ of quasi-circles such that $D(C_n)$ is the lift of a globally hyperbolic $\AdS^3$ manifold.\\ A key theorem for us is the following, this theorem will allow us to approximate the surface that we want to realize. \begin{theorem}\cite[Theorem 2.4]{curvature-zeghib} Let $S$ be a closed hyperbolic surface, and let $M$ be a globally hyperbolic $\AdS^3$ end homeomorphic to $S \times \mathbb{R}$, assume that it is future complete.
-Let $K : S \to (-\infty,-1)$ be a smooth function, then there is an embedding of $S$ in $M$ such that the result surface is space-like and its induced metric has curvature equal to $K$. \end{theorem}
+Equivalently, $D(C)$ (see \cite{BB09}) is the unique maximal (in the sense of inclusion) open convex subset whose boundary at infinity is equal to $C$. \end{definition} For any quasi-circle $C$, the domain of dependence $D(C)$ is contained in a unique affine chart.
+Moreover, it is the maximal convex subset of $\AdS^{3}$ whose topological closure in $\AdS^{3} \cup \partial_{\infty}\AdS^{3}$ contains $C$.\\ For us, a globally hyperbolic maximal compact $\AdS^3$ manifold will be the quotient of some $D(C)$ by a representation $\rho : \pi_1(S) \to \PSL(2,\mathbb{R}) \times \PSL(2,\mathbb{R})$ of the form $\rho = (\rho_1,\rho_2)$ where each of $\rho_1$ and $\rho_2$ is a Fuchsian representation.
+We will consider only the case of globally hyperbolic maximal compact manifolds where $S$ is a closed, orientable surface of genus greater than or equal to 2.\\ An anti-de Sitter end is a connected component of $M \setminus C(M)$, where $M := D(C)/(\rho_1,\rho_2)$ is a globally hyperbolic maximal compact manifold and $C(M)$ is its convex core.
+The convex core is defined, as in the hyperbolic case, as the quotient of the convex hull of the quasi-circle $C$ by the action of $(\rho_1, \rho_2)$.\\ Note that Proposition \ref{approx-the-quasi} implies that any quasi-circle is the Hausdorff limit of a sequence $C_n$ of quasi-circles such that $D(C_n)$ is the lift of a globally hyperbolic maximal compact $\AdS^3$ manifold.\\ A key theorem for us is the following, this theorem will allow us to approximate the surface that we want to realize. \begin{theorem}\cite[Theorem 2.4]{curvature-zeghib} Let $S$ be a closed hyperbolic surface, and let $M$ be an anti-de Sitter end homeomorphic to $S \times \mathbb{R}$, assume that it is future complete.
+Let $K : S \to (-\infty,-1)$ be a smooth function, then there is an embedding of $S$ in $M$ such that the resulting surface is space-like and its induced metric has curvature equal to $K$. \end{theorem}